-Progress on this goal is reported in the 2019 Annual Report, pages 52 - 53.
-The 2018 overall goal has been achieved and greatly exceeded the targets.
-A new goal and baseline related to a health outcome measure is being proposed.
+The 2018 overall goal has been achieved and has greatly exceeded the targets.
+A new goal is being added using supplemental data that has been reported with this goal since November 2018.
 The 2019 goal is expected to be reported in November 2020.